SETA1609/tabletop-utils/README.md

 ### Localization & Theming

-- Switch between **Spanish (es)**, **English (US)**, and **German (de)** using the language dropdown in the navigation bar.
-The selection is persisted to both the session and the language cookie.
+- Switch between **Spanish (es)**, **English (US)**, and **German (de)** using the language selector in the navigation bar.
+The selection is persisted to both the session and the language cookie, and HTMX triggers refresh the page immediately.
-- Toggle between light and dark themes using the navbar switch.
-The current theme preference is stored in `localStorage` and re-applied on subsequent visits.
+- Toggle between light and dark themes using the navbar button.
+Theme choices are persisted in the user session and re-applied on the next request—no custom JavaScript required.

 ## GitHub Actions